seapagan/confoog/README.md

 - Add other file formats for storing config - XML?
 (Yuk!)
 - Document properly on a dedicated website with full example usage and help.
 - Add an option to use a config file stored in the script directory, if existing, instead of the specified one.
 Will make developing of Gems and Apps using this a bit easier.
+- Add ability to generate custom error messages (eg if the config file is missing and similar)

 ## Development